-In terms of potential insights of the process, we can argue that the stochastic approach offers some, especially when combined with the maximum entropy principle.
-The latter, as discussed above provides an explanation for the observed linearity on a stochastic setting, of the marginal distribution and particularly its tail, and of the dependence structure, particularly the long-term one.
+explanation of the observed linearity on a stochastic setting, of the marginal distribution and particularly its tail, and of the dependence structure, particularly the long-term one.
 The parametric setting of the stochastic approach, along with these insights, offers the ability of controlling the entire procedure.
-In contrast, the deterministic approaches, which are data driven, do not offer any control and are black box rather than insightful.
+In contrast, the deterministic approaches, which are data driven, do not offer any control and are black-box rather than insightful.
+Furthermore, the deterministic models cannot have any control on the distribution tails and cannot describe LRD for technical reasons related to their data-driven aspect: as described above, an attempt to construct time delay vectors going far to the past will result in lack of a pool of such vectors.

-It has been argued that such or similar deterministic approaches (e.g., time delay embedding, see Koutsoyiannis, 2006) offer insights because they reconstruct the dynamics of the process based on the observed time series and uncover its deterministic attractor.
-This is true for simple low dimensional experimentation systems (e.g., with one positive Lyapunov exponent) but it is unlikely to be the case for complex natural processes, such as the flow of the Nile.
-The fact that such deterministic models can cast good predictions should not necessarily be given the interpretation that the process is governed by deterministic dynamics.
-To illustrate this we used the aforementioned synthetic flows generated by the stochastic model S1, to which we applied the analogue model.
-As shown in Figure 10, despite the a priori known stochastic character of the inflows, the analogue model gave good predictions and its performance is comparable to that with the historical data.
+It has been argued that such or similar deterministic approaches (e.g. time delay embedding, see Koutsoyiannis, 2006) offer insights because they reconstruct the dynamics of the process based on the observed time series and uncover its deterministic attractor.
+This is true for simple low dimensional experimentation systems (e.g. with one positive Lyapunov exponent) but it is unlikely to be the case for complex natural processes, such as the flow of the Nile.
+The fact that such deterministic models can cast good predictions should not necessarily be given the interpretation that the process is governed by purely deterministic dynamics.
+To illustrate this we used the analogue model.
+As shown in Fig. 10, despite the a priori known stochastic character of the inflows, the analogue model gave good predictions and its performance is comparable to that with the historical data.
 Thus, a good prediction does not necessarily imply deterministic dynamics.